gelatinescreams/The-One-File/README.md

 ![The One File](assets/corporate.png) ![The One File](assets/homelab.png) ![The One File](assets/mobilepreviews.jpg)

-## Version 2.5 - 11/25/25 The One File: The Networkening update!
+## Version 2.8 - 11/29/25 The One File: The Networkening update!
+- Totally collapsible mobile interface
+- Mobile core added for future features
-- NEW 2.5 : Icon SEARCH with live preview
+- NEW 2.8 : Icon SEARCH with live preview
 - Seperate online features version to include icons - OPTIONAL
 - Use theonefile-networkening.html for this version
 - Icon support added (MDI, Simple Icons, Selfh.st)